-Butter Tarts, as made in Canada, are tarts made with melted butter, brown sugar, egg, walnuts, and white vinegar.
+Butter tarts, as made in Canada, are tarts made with melted butter, brown sugar, egg, walnuts, and white vinegar.
 The mixture is spooned into tart shells and baked.
 Home-baked versions often have a thin crust.
 Commercial bakery versions often have a thick crust.

-Some purists say that's all a Butter Tart should have in it, but in fact, that’s a recent school of thought.
+Some purists say the above ingredients are all that a butter tart should have in it, but in fact, that’s a recent school of thought.
 There are firmly-established, long-seated traditions that include raisins, or currants, or walnuts, or a combination of raisins or currants and walnuts.
 The earliest printed versions call for currants.
-A few late 20th century versions add chocolate chips, horrifying all of the above schools of thoughts.

 How dark the tarts are depends on how dark the brown sugar is.

 Some recipes swap in lemon juice for the vinegar.
 Though vinegar was the original ingredient, the swap for lemons shows the evolution of lemons becoming more affordable over time.
-The purpose of the vinegar is to cut back a bit on the sweetness, and as it's stronger, vinegar does a better job of that than lemon juice can do.
+The purpose of the vinegar is to cut back a bit on the sweetness, and as it is stronger tasting, vinegar can do a better job of that than lemon juice can do.